How to Apply STEAM Learning in Every School Subject

 It’s quite easy to get cynical when thinking about how the vast majority of us were taught math in school.
 Quite commonly, it primarily concerns completing page after page of problems in a notebook with very little context to how these elegant problems and proofs affect and inform reality.
 Enter a STEAM-friendly Math lesson such as our Lost in Space activity.
 In this lesson plan, students still gain exposure to the basic teachings of volume and surface area equations, but do so within the context of creating a model of a habitation for survival on an alien planet!
 Does it get any cooler than that?
 In this lesson plan, students will apply their knowledge of volume and surface area to use a computer simulation to model the impact of proposed solutions.

-Implement STEAM Into Your Classroom Today!
+Apply STEAM Learning Into Your Classroom Today!

 While you might not have the freedom to fully revolutionize your school, you can make each of your current subjects as STEAM friendly as possible in the meantime by: